 Early winter scenery across China

+Swans are pictured at the Zhangye National Wetland Park in Zhangye City, northwest China's Gansu Province, on Nov.
+15, 2025.
+(Photo by Chen Li/Xinhua)

 An aerial drone photo taken on Nov.
-14, 2025 shows people enjoying their time in Nanjing, east China's Jiangsu Province.
-(Photo by Liu Jianhua/Xinhua)
+16, 2025 shows the snow scenery of a park in Fujin City, northeast China's Heilongjiang Province.
+(Photo by Qu Yubao/Xinhua)

 An aerial drone photo taken on Nov.
+16, 2025 shows tourists having fun by the Rongjiang River in Liucheng County of Liuzhou City, south China's Guangxi Zhuang Autonomous Region.
+(Photo by Tang Xiaokui/Xinhua)

-14, 2025 shows a view of the Slender West Lake scenic spot amid morning mist in Yangzhou, east China's Jiangsu Province.
-(Photo by Qi Liguang/Xinhua)
+An aerial drone photo taken on Nov.
+16, 2025 shows the scenery of the Zhangye National Wetland Park in Zhangye City, northwest China's Gansu Province.
+(Photo by Chen Li/Xinhua)

-Tourists enjoy their time under ginkgo trees in Dongmenguan Village of Enshi Tujia and Miao Autonomous Prefecture, central China's Hubei Province, Nov.
-14, 2025.
+An aerial drone photo taken on Nov.
+15, 2025 shows tourists enjoying the view of ginkgo trees along a road at Tongji Town of Pengzhou City, southwest China's Sichuan Province.
+(Photo by Luo Guoyang/Xinhua)

+An aerial drone photo taken on Nov.
+16, 2025 shows tourists enjoying sightseeing at a geopark in Xuan'en County, central China's Hubei Province.
 (Photo by Song Wen/Xinhua)

-This photo taken on Nov.
-14, 2025 shows a view at the imperial Xiaoling Mausoleum, the burial site of the Ming Dynasty's (1368-1644) founding emperor Zhu Yuanzhang, in Nanjing, east China's Jiangsu Province.
-(Photo by Su Yang/Xinhua)

 An aerial drone photo taken on Nov.
-14, 2025 shows a view of the early winter scenery in Binhai New Area, north China's Tianjin Municipality.
-(Photo by Du Penghui/Xinhua)
+16, 2025 shows tourists enjoying sightseeing at a geopark in Xuan'en County, central China's Hubei Province.
+(Photo by Song Wen/Xinhua)

 An aerial drone photo taken on Nov.
-14, 2025 shows a view of the Slender West Lake scenic spot amid morning mist in Yangzhou, east China's Jiangsu Province.
-(Photo by Qi Liguang/Xinhua)
+16, 2025 shows a winding road at a scenic spot in Lianyungang City, east China's Jiangsu Province.
+(Photo by Wang Jianmin/Xinhua)

+An aerial drone photo taken on Nov.
+16, 2025 shows the view of a lake in Hezhou City, south China's Guangxi Zhuang Autonomous Region.
+(Photo by Yu Xiangquan/Xinhua)

 Photos